egasimus/lude/doc/02_Language.md

 * An assignment binds an alias to a value.
 * A value can be a number, a string, or a statement.
 * After an assignment, writing the alias is equivalent to writing its value.
-* Assignments never move the playhead.
+* Assignments never move the cursor.
 * Assignments in super-documents have precedence over assignments in sub-documents.
 * Assigning a sub-document to an alias allows you to refer to the assignments contained in the sub-document using the `.` operator.
 * A special type of assignment is a marker, ending with `:`.
-* Markers bind an identifier to the current position of the playhead
+* Markers bind an identifier to the current position of the cursor

 * A statement can be (7) a sub-document.
 * A sub-document can be written in place, between `()`.